-Advanced Placement Language and Composition focuses on all aspects of the Rhetorical Theory or the Art of Argument.
-Various genres of literature and non-fiction are read as students learn to apply the concepts associated with the Rhetorical Theory.
+Advanced Placement Language and Composition focuses on all aspects of Rhetorical Analysis or the Art of Argument.
+This course primarily focuses on nonfiction, and students learn to apply the concepts associated with Rhetorical Analysis.
 Discussion, the writing process, research and evaluating resources are emphasized to strengthen critical thinking and the skills involved in constructing an argument as well as a counterargument.
-Summer reading is required.
 Students will be highly encouraged to take the AP Exam in the spring which will provide them the opportunity to earn college credit prior to leaving high school.